 How to Install Python 3.7 on Ubuntu 18.04

 Python is one of the most popular programming languages in the world.
-With its simple and easy to learn syntax Python is a great choice for beginners and experienced developers.
-Python is quite a versatile programming language, you can use it to do almost anything you want, write small scripts, build games, develop websites, create machine learning algorithms, analyze data and more.
+With its simple and easy to learn syntax, Python is a great choice for beginners and experienced developers.
+Python is quite a versatile programming language.
+It can be used as a scripting language, to build games, develop websites, create machine learning algorithms, and analyze data.